-After graduating from the Giacomo Puccini Conservatoire in La Spezia when he was 18, where he studied the piano under Marco Podestà, he then moved to Florence to study at the Luigi Cherubini Conservatoire, continuing piano studies with Giuseppe Fricelli, and studying composition with Rosario Mirigliano.
+After graduating from the Giacomo Puccini Conservatoire in La Spezia, Liguria (Italy) when he was 18, where he studied the piano under Marco Podestà, he then moved to Florence to study at the Luigi Cherubini Conservatoire, continuing piano studies with Giuseppe Fricelli, and studying composition with Rosario Mirigliano.

-Winner also of numerous national competitions in Italy, he had also the opportunity to participate in an exchange programme in Budapest on a full scholarship at the Franz Liszt Academy studying with Professors Kesckes Balazs, Laszlo Baranyay and Andras Kemenes.
+Winner also of numerous national competitions in Italy, he had also the opportunity to participate in an exchange programme in Budapest on a full scholarship at the Franz Liszt Academy studying with Professors Kesckes Balazs and Rita Wagner.

 In 2014, he moved to London to study on the Master of Performance programme at the Royal College of Music with Professor Andrew Ball.
-After winning a second exchange bursary in Autumn 2015, he pursue his studies for one term at the State University of Music and Performing Arts in Stuttgart, Germany with Dr. Peter Nagy.
-During his studies, he has received masterclasses by Dmitri Bashkirov, Aldo Ciccolini, Zoltan Kocsis, Antonio Pompa Baldi and Malcolm Bilson.
+After winning a second exchange bursary in Autumn 2015, he pursued his studies for one term at the State University of Music and Performing Arts in Stuttgart, Germany with Dr. Peter Nagy.
+He has received also masterclasses by Dmitri Bashkirov, Fabio Bidini, Aldo Ciccolini, Zoltan Kocsis, Antonio Pompa Baldi and Malcolm Bilson.

 Simone has been generously supported by the Talent Unlimited organization and by the Henry Wood Trust at Royal college of Music.
-During the 2018/2019 academic year he will undertake an Advanced Diploma course at Trinity Laban Conservatoire with professors Deniz Gelenbe and Peter Tuite majorly supported by a scholarship and selected as a Alfred Kitchin Scholar and Trinity College London Scholar.
+During the 2018/2019 academic year he obtained an Advanced Diploma course at Trinity Laban Conservatoire with professors Deniz Gelenbe and Peter Tuite majorly supported by a scholarship and selected as a Alfred Kitchin and Trinity College London Scholar.

-Liszt: Spanish Rhapsody, live fro Chiesa del Carmine, Carra, Italy
+Liszt: Spanish Rhapsody, live from Chiesa del Carmine, Carrara, Italy